logan-nielsen/Frappuccino-Paradise-Group-3/README.md

 React is used to build the frontend of the website.

-A sqlite database is used store data.
+A sqlite database is used to store data.

 ## Build Instructions